2007 Russian legislative election: Domestic criticism

-The Communist Party, Yabloko, and the Union of Rightist Forces are considering filing a joint complaint with the Russian Supreme Court against the official results of the Duma elections.
+The Communist Party, Yabloko, and the Union of Right Forces are considering filing a joint complaint with the Russian Supreme Court against the official results of the Duma elections.
 The parties also said they will likely appeal the election results to the European Court of Human Rights, even though a Yabloko-filed case contesting the results of the 2003 elections is still pending there.

 Pro-Kremlin Vladimir Zhirinovsky complained of vote-rigging in several regions where his ultranationalist Liberal Democratic Party of Russia did worse than in the rest of the country, but blaming only local authorities.
 "Just as road accidents cannot be avoided in any country in the world, there are officials who manipulate (elections), who falsify, even though no one has asked them to do it," Zhirinovsky said.

 Former world chess champion Garry Kasparov, who heads the opposition movement The Other Russia, has dismissed the elections as a "farce" and "rigged from the start".
 Kasparov, who spent five days in jail previous week for holding an unauthorised march, said he plans to lay a wreath outside the Central Election Commission to "mourn the death of Russian democracy".
 Former Prime Minister of Russia Mikhail Kasyanov also said the elections were illegitimate.
 "There is not doubt that these elections were not free.
 They were dishonest and unfair.
 The result is that this Parliament will not be legitimate," he said.

 The deputy head of Central Election Commission of Russia, Nikolai Konkin, said "all complaints and allegations will be carefully examined" and pledged to respond in the coming days.
 Already on 3 December, Kremlin spokesman Dmitri Peskov told CNN the complaints were "groundless".
 He also said he had no reason to doubt the Chechen result.
 President Putin himself described the "honest, as transparent as possible and open" election as a "good example of domestic political stability".

 In mid-December journalist of The New Times (Russia) Natalia Morar published an article titled "Black Fund of Kremlin" in which she's alleged political parties in Russia being funded from a secret unaccountable fund of the Kremlin.
 After that Natalia Morar, a citizen of the Republic of Moldova and a permanent resident of Russia, was forbidden to enter the Russian Federation.
 The International Federation of Journalists called on the European bodies to investigate the case.
 Russia's Union of Journalists also condemned the deportation.